 Many communities have laws that criminalize activities homeless people need to do in public to survive including:

 The cost of criminalizing homelessness is high.
 Anti-homeless legislation results in homeless people being arrested or fined, which makes it harder to find housing and jobs and access social services.
-Criminalizing homelessness does not solve homelessness and violates human rights.
+Criminalizing homelessness does not solve the problem; it violates human rights and perpetuates the cycle of poverty.

 The Cicero Institute is a conservative think tank conducting research and advocacy on economic and social policies that worsen homelessness.
 It has contributed to the criminalization of homelessness by prioritizing private property rights over the homeless population’s needs.